 What are Eligible Wages under the Employee Retention Payroll Tax Credit?

-Eligible wages for an eligible employer that had an average number of full-time and full-time equivalent employees in excess of 100 during 2019 are wages paid to an employee who is not providing services due to the effects of the pandemic.
+Eligible wages for an eligible employer that is not considered to be a small employer are wages and health insurance benefits paid to an employee who is not providing services due to the effects of the pandemic.
 In addition, eligible wages paid to an employee in this category cannot be in excess of the amount such an employee would have been paid 30 days immediately preceding the pandemic.

 How is the Employee Retention Payroll Tax Credit Calculated?

-Eligible wages paid to each individual employee that may be used to calculate the employee retention payroll tax credit for all calendar quarters may not exceed $10,000.
-In other words, the employer is allowed a maximum $5,000 credit per employee for all calendar quarters for wages paid after March 12, 2020 through December 31, 2020.
-It is important to remember that the Employee Retention Payroll Tax Credit is separate from any credit allowable under the Families First Coronavirus Response Act and is calculated separately.
+In 2020, eligible wages paid to each individual employee that may be used to calculate the ERTC for all calendar quarters may not exceed $10,000.
+In other words, the employer is allowed a maximum $5,000 ($10,000 x 50 percent) credit per employee for all calendar quarters in which eligible wages are paid.

 Every business is unique, and each has different needs.
 The best way to effectively position your business with the benefits of Employee Retention Payroll Tax Credit is to partner with a tax advisor who understands your industry and tax law.

-If you believe your business qualifies for the Employee Retention Payroll Tax credit, reach out to a Warren Averett advisor.
+If you believe your business qualifies for the ERTC, reach out to a Warren Averett advisor.

 This article reflects our views at the time this article was written and should be used as reference only.
 We recommend that you talk to your Warren Averett advisor, or another business advisor, for the most current information or for guidance specific to your organization.